-The Company has made loans and investments pursuant to the provisions of Section 186 of the Companies Act, 2013, the details of which are mentioned in the notes to the financial statements and forms part of this Report.
-The Company has not given any Corporate Guarantee during the year under review.
+Your Company has granted loans and made investments pursuant to the provisions of Section 186 of the Act, the details of which are provided in the relevant notes to the financial statements for the year under review and form part of this Annual Report.
+Your Company has not given any Corporate Guarantee during the year under review.